Frequently Asked Questions

 A limited number of lockers are available for small bags; larger items are not encouraged, as they will not fit in lockers.
-Feel free to bring your own lock & key.
+The food bank will provide locks.

 If I’m planning to be there all day, is there a place for my lunch?

 Yes, the food bank has a refrigerator for lunch storage.
 Space is limited, however, so we encourage you to bring an ice pack for foods that must be kept cold.
 We also have a microwave, and vending machines for those who wish to purchase a snack.